solla98/AD-Deploy-in-Azure/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial showcases setting up Active Directory in Azure and deploying domain services, including configuration of user accounts and Group Policy.<br />